SiliconLabsSoftware/matter_extension/slc/apps/bootloaders/bootloader_storage_external_single_series_2/readme.md

 # SPI Flash Storage Bootloader (Single Image with Slot Size of 1024 KB)

-SPI flash storage bootloader; single 1024 kB image slot.
+SPI flash storage bootloader, single 1024 kB image slot.
 Requires external SPI flash of at least 1 MB.
 Default for Matter projects.
 See UG489 for configuration and storage layout.

 ## Table of Contents